 - District Education Authorities (DEA) are required to supervise any homeschool program.

 - High school students may register for one school-based course per semester at their local high school if the homeschooling parents are unable to teach that specific course.

 - Parents must provide progress reports to the school’s principal twice during the school year.

 Funding: While Nunavut does not provide direct funding to homeschoolers, families who have registered and approved by September 30 of each year are eligible to claim $1,000 per student each year in reimbursement.
 This includes costs for distance education programs, materials, curriculum costs, and other items required to support the education program.

-Overview: Home to Toronto, Canada’s largest city, Ontario ranked second behind Alberta (as of 2014) in total number of homeschooled students.
+Overview: Home to Toronto, Canada’s largest city, Ontario ranks second behind Alberta (as of 2022) in total number of homeschooled students.
 Though homeschooling has increased in Ontario in recent years, Canada’s most populous province maintains a low rate of homeschoolers vs. those in traditional schools.
 Compared to provinces such as Manitoba and New Brunswick, Ontario’s homeschool requirements are somewhat more casual.